tjwoon/csZBar/README.md

 This plugin integrates with the [ZBar](http://zbar.sourceforge.net/) library, exposing a JavaScript interface for scanning barcodes (QR, 2D, etc).

+## Installation

+    cordova plugins install org.cloudsky.cordovaplugins.zbar

+## License

+This plugin is released under the Apache 2.0 license, but the ZBar library on which it depends (and which is distribute with this plugin) is under the LGPL license (2.1).

 ## API

 ### Scan barcode